The Fellowship

 The Fellowship is part of a larger statewide initiative, aimed at providing community resources for people with disabilities to address issues with transition from school to life beyond structured academic settings.
 Islands of Brilliance is part of an extensive partnership network.

-The Fellowship will be available in the following Wisconsin communities:
+The Fellowship is available in the following Wisconsin communities:

 Eau Claire